Addiction Studies (ADST)

 Satisfies: a university graduation requirement–global studies.

 The world market for illegal drugs is the world's largest illicit market.
 The illegal drug business has begun to reshape itself along the tenets of the new world economy.
-Poor countries that produce drugs face massive corruption in police, army and government circles.
-This course will explore the implications of drug manufacturing, sales, licit and illicit drug production, laws and policies that impact the way drugs are classified and approved.
+Poor countries that produce drugs face massive corruption in police, army, and government circles.
+This course explores the implications of drug manufacturing, sales, licit and illicit drug production, laws, and policies that impact the way drugs are classified and approved.

 ADST 350.
 ADDICTION STUDIES PRACTICUM SEMINAR.
 2 Credits.